Critical Role: Charity involvement

 On October 16, 2015, the Extra Life fundraiser episode raised over $20,000 for the Children's Miracle Network during the broadcast.
 This charity episode included a reappearance of the Critical Rejects, as well as three members of the Critical Role cast: Liam O'Brien, Marisha Ray, and Orion Acaba.

 During the show, viewers are invited to donate money to 826LA, which is later provided in a lump sum to the charity.
 Donation amounts and messages appear live on the stream, and on earlier episodes, a list of donors was read at the end of each session.
 During Geek & Sundry's 2015 Extra Life fundraiser, a special interactive episode was broadcast.
 This episode alone brought in over $20,000 for the Children's Miracle Network, and the event as a whole raised over $76,000.
 In late November 2015, Geek & Sundry's Twitch channel held a special Doctors Without Borders fundraiser, with nearly half of the $10,000 goal being raised during the four-hour Critical Role broadcast.
 In December 2015, the cast released an article on Geek & Sundry, "Critter's Guide to Critmas", in response to the flood of gifts they were receiving from fans, asking them to instead donate to a variety of charities, with a different cast member sponsoring each charity.

 In Spring 2018, the show held a charity drive for 826LA which resulted in community members donating over $50,000, with a matching amount given by one generous community member.
-The drive resulted in some prizes being unlocked for the community, such as discount codes for D&D Beyond and Wyrmwood Gaming, a second "Fireside Chat" with Mercer, and a second Honey Heist run by Ray.
+The drive resulted in some prizes being unlocked for the community, such as discount codes for D&D Beyond and Wyrmwood Gaming, a second "Fireside Chat" with Mercer, and a second one-shot of the game Honey Heist run by Ray.